 Eden Reforestation Projects supports women to work in high managerial positions within the local team, including assistant director Racchya who graduated from Kathmandu University with a degree in Environment and Natural Resources.
 At a minimum, 60% of Eden's village employees are female, directly benefiting through employment and consistent income.
 Finally, the project aims to build the capacity of female village employees in order for them to become managers and nursery leaders.

 What will happen next?

 Thriving forests and farmers with increasing soil fertility.
 The project is also extending wildlife habitat, providing them with food, water and shelter.
 In that respect, Eden Reforestation Projects reported the following: "In Jhapa, we have seen evidence of wild boars, elephants, snake varieties and different birds and insects in our reforested areas".
-Human-wildlife conflicts are of concerned and the project is already looking into innovative ways of keeping wildlife away from farms (e.g. tree fences).
+Human-wildlife conflicts are of concern, and the project is already looking into innovative ways of keeping the wildlife away from farms (e.g. tree fences).